stygian-phrygian/jank-keyboard/README.md

 * Play with the arpeggiator and delay
 * Type on your keyboard to trigger and release midi notes

+Nota Bene: make sure you're running a synth to receive the midi output (and thus hear anything)

 ## Keybindings
 ```
     letter/numbers         => MIDI Note ON/OFF